 Sink into the comfort of your secluded forest haven, with sumptuous amenities, a crackling fireplace and vibrant art inspired by the natural beauty of Rwanda.
 Private furnished balconies open to the lush flora, perfect for spotting roaming wildlife.

 Kigali Serena Hotel, Kigali

-The premier property in the capital, the Kigali Serena Hotel offers comfortable rooms with modern amenities such as business centre and WiFi, as well as more traditional ones like swimming pool and health club.
-Its best feature, however, may be its location, in a quiet area that is also convenient to the airport, historical district and bustling commercial areas.
-View hotel website »
+The premier property in the capital, the Kigali Serena Hotel offers comfortable rooms with modern amenities such as a business centre and WiFi, as well as more traditional ones like a swimming pool and health club.
+Its best feature, however, may be its location, in a quiet area that is also convenient to the airport, historic district and bustling commercial areas.